AdguardTeam/AdguardKnowledgeBase/03.macos/01.features-overview/01.features-overview/docs.en.md

 <a id="updates-check"></a>
 ### Updates check

 Last but not least.
-You can check for Filter updates and Program updates by simply clicking on the corresponding menu options in the dropdown menu (tap on the gear icon, and you'll see it).
+You can check for filter and program updates by simply clicking on the corresponding menu options in the dropdown menu (tap on the gear icon, and you'll see it).